Best daily deals

 While this site does operate on referral links, no writers may benefit from highlighting one product over another.
 We want you to be happy with your purchase if you do make one, and if not, we want you to close out of this table feeling like you’ve learned a thing or two about the inner workings of audio.

 There isn’t one, really.
-Some people just prefer this style because it’s more secure around your neck than normal wireless earbuds and they’re a little bit harder to lose.
+Some people prefer this style because it’s more secure around your neck than normal wireless earbuds, and they’re a little harder to lose.

-The Beats Powerbeats Pro and Jaybird X4 built very differently: the former uses an ear hook design to stabilize the ‘buds around the back of the ear, while the latter uses wing tips attached to the base of the nozzles to create friction along the contours of the outer ear.
+The Beats Powerbeats Pro and Jaybird X4 are built very differently.
+The former uses an ear hook design to stabilize the ‘buds around the back of the ear.
+In contrast, the latter uses wing tips attached to the base of the nozzles to create friction along the contours of the outer ear.
 Jaybird uses an in-line module to house the microphone and playback/volume controls, but Beats integrates these things into and on the housings.
-The X4 can be fully submerged in water while the latter can withstand heavy sweaty and sprays of water.
 It depends on what you prioritize and what kind of fit you enjoy.
 If battery life is even a slight concern, go with the Powerbeats: they double the X4 battery life.